DETAILED ACTION

 Claim 14.

-Hwang teaches the controller circuit of any one of claim 1,
+As discussed above, Hwang discloses the controller circuit of claim 1,

-Hwang does not explicitly teach wherein the nonlinear plant is a power converter circuit.
+Hwang does not explicitly disclose wherein the nonlinear plant is a power converter circuit.

-However, Sekiguchi teaches wherein the nonlinear plant is a power converter circuit (Para [0008] “a neural network configured to generate a control signal for controlling a power supply block based on a detection signal from an output stage of the power supply block that supplies power to a load of the converter; a model generator configured to generate a model of a nonlinear dynamic system by machine-learning from the detection signal” teaches power supply block (power converter circuit)).
+However, in the same field, analogous art Sekiguchi teaches wherein the nonlinear plant is a power converter circuit (Para [0008] “a neural network configured to generate a control signal for controlling a power supply block based on a detection signal from an output stage of the power supply block that supplies power to a load of the converter; a model generator configured to generate a model of a nonlinear dynamic system by machine-learning from the detection signal” teaches power supply block (power converter circuit)).

 It would have been obvious for one of ordinary skill in the arts before the effective filing date of the claimed invention to incorporate the limitation(s) above as taught by Sekiguchi into the disclosed invention of Hwang.